artefactual/automation-tools/README.md

 pip install -r /usr/lib/archivematica/automation-tools/requirements.txt
 ```

-1. (Optional) Update and retrieve required packages
+5. (Optional) Update and retrieve required packages:

 ```bash
 apt-get update
 apt-get install p7zip-full
 ```

-You may also want/need to `apt-get install sudo && apt-get install vim`.

-To use automation-tools, `cp` the scripts you want to use into your
+To use automation-tools, copy the scripts you want to use into your
 `/etc/archivematica/automation-tools` directory.

 Follow the steps below as an example for setting up a script.

-1. Copy the configuration file `cp
+1. Copy the configuration file:

-   /usr/lib/archivematica/automation-tools/etc/transfers.conf
+`cp /usr/lib/archivematica/automation-tools/etc/transfers.conf
 /etc/archivematica/automation-tools/`

-1. Copy the bash script
+2. Copy the script:

 `cp /usr/lib/archivematica/automation-tools/etc/transfer-script.sh
 /etc/archivematica/automation-tools/`

-1. Create a transfer source for the automation-tools in the storage service
+3. Create a transfer source for the automation-tools in the storage service:

 You can use an existing transfer source, or set up a new one.

-1. Your default bash script should be configured along the lines of this:
+4. Your default script should be configured along the lines of this:

 `transfer-script.sh`: